mterz/ai-fmi/min-conflicts/readme.md

-1. Running the program.
-The program is written in Javascript.
-There are some ES6 features in the code.
-To test it you should have at least version 6.4 of node installed.
-Latest version is recommended.
-Then type "npm install" in the terminal when you are located in the directory of the project.
-That is needed to download all 3rd party modules used.
-Then type "node app.js" to run the app.
+# Problem

+Put N queens on NxN board, so that there are no two queens which attack each other.
+Use the algorithm MinConflicts to solve the problem.

+### Input

-It expects a number N = equal to the number of queens on a NxN board.
+* N - whole number, the number of queens

+### Output

+* Print a board where the queens are marked with * and empty spaces are marked with _

+---

+# Runnin the program

+* Go to the directory of the project
+* Run `npm install`
+* Run `node app.js`

+---

-2. Structure of the program.
+# Structure of the program

-We use the minConflicts algorithm to get a solution.
+We use a variation of the minConflicts algorithm to solve the problem.

-3. Time.
+---

+# Time

 The time needed to find a solution board is relatively small for N ~ 20.
+It is not such a good time, but the problem is because the variation of minConflicts we use is not very good.